 2. On a low-key affair, you can visit Puuhonua o Honaunau National Historical Park which has traces of how locals made their living in the island (Kona side).
 One attraction here is that you might be lucky to spot sea turtles lying lazily on the beach!

 - Avoid renting a car in Oahu, but definitely rent a car in the other islands where driving is a sheer pleasure

-- If you are thinking of doing an inter-island trip (which is what most people are likely to do for Hawaii), I would highly recommend www.beachdestinations.com.
-Of all travel websites like Expedia, MakeMyTrip, Kayak available on the web, this website provides the best deals plus a package which can be customized for an island hopping trip.
-For activities, I would suggest either book through the hotel or the provider directly.
-However book in advance for only those which you definitely don’t want to miss out (eg: Haleakala), but leave some room in your trip to just chill and play it by ear.
+- For activities, I would suggest either book through the provider directly.
+However book in advance for only those which you definitely don’t want to miss out (eg: Haleakala), but leave some room on your trip to just chill and play it by ear.
 After all, you’re in Hawaii and you deserve to live and sing that way 🙂

 Earn some good travel karma, share along